Ivano Bonetti

-Ivano Bonetti (born 1 August 1964) is an Italian football manager, club director and former professional footballer, the current CEO and president & owner of Mobisafe.
+Ivano Bonetti (born 1 August 1964) is an Italian professional football manager, executive and former player.

-As a player he was a midfielder from 1981 to 2002.
+As a player, he was a midfielder from 1981 to 2002.
 He made appearances for several clubs in Italy in both Serie A and Serie B most notably Juventus, Sampdoria, Bologna and Brescia.
-He became notably remembered in England for his spell at Grimsby Town where despite being a fans favourite he was involved in an infamous half time bust up with his manager that left him with a broken cheekbone.
-He also turned out in his home country for Genoa, Atalanta, Torino and Sestrese as well as spells in England with Tranmere Rovers F.C. and Crystal Palace.
-In 2000 he was appointed player/manager of Scottish Premier League side Dundee where he remained for two years before being appointed director of football of Lega Pro Prima Divisione club A.S.
-Pescina Valle del Giovenco where he remained until 2010.
+He became notably remembered in England for his spell at Grimsby Town, where, despite being a fan favourite, he was involved in an infamous half-time bust-up with his manager that left him with a broken cheekbone.
+He also turned out in his home country for Genoa, Atalanta, Torino and Sestrese as well as spells in England with Tranmere Rovers and Crystal Palace.
+In 2000, he was appointed player-manager of Scottish Premier League side Dundee, where he remained for two years, before being appointed director of football of Lega Pro Prima Divisione club Valle del Giovenco where he remained until 2010.